-In addition to confirming chemistry-level 1K performance, i.e., 1 kWh/kg and 1 kWh/L performance, reversibility/refillability/reusability, etc., must be proven through 10 consecutive cycles/reuses/refills with $\leq$ 10% energy loss based on comparison of the 10th and 1st cycles.
+In addition to confirming chemistry-level 1K performance, i.e., 1 kWh/kg and 1 kWh/L performance, reversibility/refillability/reusability, etc., must be proven through 10 consecutive cycles/reuses/refills with ≤ 10% energy loss based on comparison of the 10th and $1^{st}$ cycles.
 Also, peak power capability must be experimentally shown for 10% of the metric duty cycle (Category A = 18 seconds, Category B = 90 seconds).
 Applicants should note that beyond experimentally showing reversibility, there is no requirement in the metrics to achieve cycle life targets; such considerations are driven by the LCOS goals.

-- ii) Deliver an electrochemical and mechanical design for a ≥ 1 kWh unit that can be constructed to experimentally show ≥ 1000 Wh/kg and ≥ 1000 Wh/L at the packaged level.
+- Deliver an electrochemical and mechanical design for a ≥ 1 kWh unit that can be constructed to experimentally show ≥ 1000 Wh/kg and ≥ 1000 Wh/L at the packaged level.
 Applicants are expected to define the unit within the application, which may be a module comprising welded cells, a chemical reactor containing reactants, a fuel cell-type stack plus stored energy, a flow battery configuration, etc. - iii) Develop a high-level system model for a ≥ 1 MWh system that includes all sub-systems (including thermal management, heating/cooling, battery management systems (BMS), safety containment or other BOP, etc.) and calculates key performance parameters as well as defines the masses and volumes of all components comprising the ≥ 1 MWh system.
-Modeling must also include heat rejection, thermal management, cooling/heating, etc. - iv) Provide a "bridge" that connects the key parameters experimentally shown in i), designed in ii), and modeled in iii), which may include future technological enhancements. - v) Identify and experimentally validate accelerated life testing (ALT) that may be implemented during technology development. - vi) Deliver an intermediate technoeconomic analysis (TEA) and LCOS analysis (see Section I.H, LCOS Calculations and Methodology).

-vii) Perform a preliminary safety failure mode and effects analysis (FMEA) for the chemistry; correlation with established industry standards is encouraged.
+Modeling must also include heat rejection, thermal management, cooling/heating, etc. - iv) Provide a "bridge" that connects the key parameters experimentally shown in i), designed in ii), and modeled in iii), which may include future technological enhancements. - v) Identify and experimentally validate accelerated life testing (ALT) that may be implemented during technology development. - vi) Deliver an intermediate technoeconomic analysis (TEA) and LCOS analysis (see Section I.G, LCOS Calculations and Methodology). - vii) Perform a preliminary safety failure mode and effects analysis (FMEA) for the chemistry; correlation with established industry standards is encouraged.

-PROPEL-1K Phase 2 (remainder of SBIR/STTR Phase II and SBIR/STTR Phase IIS) - the maximum POP for Phase 2 will be 18 months.
+PROPEL-1K Phase 2 - the maximum POP for Phase 2 is 18 months.